 Giuliani, Hummel, et al.

 "Rarely have I heard a recording of such elegance and sonic charm.
-The intonation, phrasing and articulation kept the disc on my player all week."
+Jan’s flute has an absolutely captivating timbre, helped of course by the great recording, but the intonation, phrasing & articulation The intonation, phrasing kept the disc on my player all week."

 "Elegant and charming."